CovOpen/CovMap/README.md

 # CovMapper

-A web service to display large-scale epidemiological data and forecasts of the SARS-CoV-2 pandemic.
+A web app to display large-scale epidemiological data and forecasts of the SARS-CoV-2 pandemic.

 ## Development

 We use Docker currently only to develop on different operating systems.
-It is not necessarily needed, on unix like systems you can use _yarn_ scripts directly, like `yarn dev`
+It is not necessarily needed, on unix like systems you can use _yarn_ scripts directly, like `yarn dev`.

 ### Docker for Unix like systems